bamason2/ttc066-module/docs/notes/Section_3.md

 $$\mathbf{x}(t+2h)=\mathbf{x}_b+\frac{\varepsilon}{15}+O(h^6) \label{eq10}$$

-The error gives a measure of fourth order accuracy, but the state evaluation actually has fifth order accuracy; this is why adaptive stepsize algorithms, like those in Simulink (see Simulation Parameters in the block diagram menu) refer to their algorithms as RK4/5 (or ODE45 in Simulink).
+The error gives a measure of fourth order accuracy, but the state evaluation actually has fifth order accuracy.
+This is why adaptive stepsize algorithms, like those in Simulink refer to their algorithms as RK4/5 (or ODE45 in Simulink).

 To adapt the stepsize, consider the order of errors in RK4; $\varepsilon$ is of order $h^5$ (Equation \ref{eq9}), so;